Cart 0

 DSC_2305.jpg

-After graduating from the University of Dayton in 2007, Mike went on to found a Marianist community in Twin Towers.
+After graduating from the University of Dayton in 2007, Mike went on to found a Lay Marianist community in Twin Towers.
 Fueled by the Marianist heart for community service, he founded Mission of Mary in 2010.
-In 2016 he received the Christian Service Award from the UD Alumni Association.
-He is an ISA certified arborist, musician and creative problem-solver.
+In 2016 he received the Christian Service Award from the University of Dayton Alumni Association.
+Mike completed the course for nonprofit leaders at Aileron.
+In 2023 he was recognized with the food champion education award from the Montgomery County Commissioners at the annual food summit.
+He is an ISA certified arborist, musician, and creative problem-solver.
 He lives in Twin Towers with his wife, Beth, and two children.

 Andy Badinghaus—Farm Manager